SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 ![]({{ site.baseurl }}/images/persistence-with-queues-details-1.png)

-JMS 2.0 API allows the use of *method chaining* to create the consumer and receive messages sent to the subscribed queue.
+The JMS 2.0 API allows the use of *method chaining* to create the consumer and receive messages sent to the subscribed queue.

 *QueueConsumer.java*
 ```java